wogur110/EE274-dynamic-coil-compression/README.md

 # MRI Coil Compression Methods - Rate-Distortion Analysis

-This repository implements and compares various compression methods for multi-coil MRI data, evaluating their rate-distortion performance using PSNR and SSIM metrics computed on magnitude images.
+This repository implements and compares various compression methods for multi-coil MRI data, evaluating their rate-distortion performance using PSNR and SSIM metrics computed on reconstructed images.
+We also propose a **Dynamic K-space-aware Coil Compression** method (with waterfilling) that yields a superior Pareto frontier, significantly outperforming JPEG, DCT, and Uniform PCA baselines.

 ## Environment Setup